Samworth27/T1A1/README.md

 > **IDENTIFY** THREE data structures used in the RUby programming language and **EXPLAIN** the reasons for using each

+### String

+A string is used to store a sequence of characters.
+Strings are most often used to store data that is intended to be readable by both humans and computers

+### Array

+An array stores an orders list of data.
+The data contained can be of any other data type including other arrays.
+They are used to store groups of information when order is important

+### Hash

+Hashes are used to store groups of information where order is unimportant but values are instead related to a specific key.

 ---

 ## Q5